-Settling in Los Angeles in 1957, he formed his big band known as "The Dream Band."
-Comprised of Mel Lewis, Joe Maini, Frank Rosolino, Conte Candoli and Richard Kamuca, they were named "Best Band in the World" in the Downbeat '62 Critic's Poll.
+Settling in Los Angeles in 1957, he formed his big band known as "The Dream Band" in 1959.
+Comprising top notch LA talent such as Mel Lewis, Joe Maini, Frank Rosolino, Conte Candoli and Richie Kamuca, the band was named "Best Band in the World" in the Downbeat '62 Critic's Poll.

 Gibbs returned to New York in the early sixties only to move back to LA to take a position as Music Director for the Regis Philbin Show.
 This gave him the opportunity to compose the music and conduct a sextet.
 He later served as Music Director/Composer for the ABC TV show, Operation Entertainment and for Steve Allen, building a substantial ASCAP rating.
 Gibbs also taught Steve Allen to play the vibes.